iHRIS/iHRIS/docs/admin/docker.md

-# Getting Started with Docker
+# Running iHRIS with Docker

 !!! note
     Time to complete: 20 minutes

 ## Requirements

 The Docker approach requires Docker for Mac, Linux, or Windows.
 On Linux, docker-compose must also be installed.

 Memory dedicated to Docker should be increased to 4GB or more.
 This is a snapshot of memory usage with demo records and no dashboards. iHRIS, Redis, and Postgres use very minimal RAM, compared to Kibana (552MiB), ElasticSearch (846MiB), and HAPI FHIR Server (821MiB).

 ```
 $ docker stats --no-stream
 CONTAINER ID        NAME                CPU %               MEM USAGE / LIMIT